Welcome to this detailed guide on how to drive organic traffic to your blog through Pinterest.

 *If you are on Blogger, here is a beautiful step-by-step tutorial you’d find useful to enable rich pins on your site.

 *If you are on free WordPress or on custom domain on wordpress.com, the above links won’t help.
-I’ll update the information here when I find it.
+Try this super simple tutorial and set it up in 5 minutes!

 One of my favourite things about Pinterest is that the success of your pins does not depend on the strength of your follower count alone.
 This is the truly social aspect of Pinterest.
 This and the next two points.